-- gluten free & grain free - made with coconut flour
+- gluten free and grain free - made with a combination of coconut and tapioca flour

 Ingredients